Medicare Supplement Plan N, like other Medigap plans, covers out-of-pocket costs for those eligible for Medicare

-- Plan N pays 100 percent of the Part B coinsurance
+- Part N pays 100 percent of the Part B coinsurance

 - You will be responsible for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don’t result in inpatient admission.

 How much does Medicare Supplement Plan N cost?

 Monthly premiums vary from state to state and among zip codes in the same state.